 Japan is in the midst of hosting the 2019 Rugby World Cup, and this morning officials have taken the difficult decision to cancel some matches, including the England vs France game, which was due to take place on Saturday morning.
 Please check Rugby World Cup for full and up to date information about the matches.

 While the storm is currently classified as ‘Violent’ by the Japanese Metrological Agency, the it’s predicted to lose some potency before it hits mainland Japan, and quickly lose its super-typhoon status.
 With this in mind, there are hopes that some home nation matches may still go ahead this weekend.

-If you’re due to travel to Japan over the coming days, we advise you to check the Foreign and Commonwealth Office advice before travelling and with your tour operator, before leaving for the airport.
+If you’re due to travel to Japan over the coming days, we advise you to check the Foreign, Commonwealth & Development Office advice before travelling and with your tour operator, before leaving for the airport.